3dem/relion-documents/source/SPA_tutorial/Class3D.rst

 :Automatically select 2D classes?: No

 We selected a single good class, discarding particles from 3 suboptimal classes.
-We retained just over 3800 particles.
+We retained over 4700 particles.

-Note that this procedure of :jobtype:`2D classification` and :jobtype:`Subset selection` may be repeated several times.
+Note that this procedure of :jobtype:`3D classification` and :jobtype:`Subset selection` may be repeated several times.

 Analysing the results in more detail